 Clarissa Katz - Eastern Campus

-Clarissa R. Katz - Assistant Professor and Faculty Coordinator, Eastern Campus
+Clarissa R. Katz - Associate Professor and Faculty Coordinator, Eastern Campus

 Blake Cook - Eastern Campus

 Blake Cook received a BFA in Painting from Edinboro University of Pennsylvania and a MFA in Painting and Sculpture from Indiana University of Pennsylvania.
 After Graduate School he took a full time position as Assistant Director of Visual Arts with the Three Rivers Arts Festival in Pittsburgh Pennsylvania.
 In 1997 he accepted a position as director of New Harmony Gallery of Contemporary Art.
 As well as continuing to fulfill his responsibilities as director of the gallery, Cook also taught art at the University of Southern Indiana.
 In the fall of 2001, Cook accepted a position as faculty coordinator for the Art Department at Cuyahoga Community College, Eastern Campus.
 He continues to produce art, creating drawings, video, photography, sculpture and installations.
 He currently lives in Saybrook, Ohio with his wife Ann Marie and three sons.

 Paul Miklowski - Assistant Professor and Faculty Coordinator, Metropolitan Campus